 Import content from a file share to a channel folder in a team’s SharePoint document library.

-Migrate Teams data from one tenant to another
+Migrate entire teams from one tenant to another

-ShareGate Desktop's latest release also introduced a dedicated Microsoft Teams migration feature to our popular migration tool.
+The release of ShareGate 13.0 introduced a dedicated Microsoft Teams migration feature to our popular migration tool.
 Migrate existing teams to another tenant—or copy teams within the same tenant—in just a few clicks.
 No need to manually re-create the teams you want to migrate at the destination first, and no need to script.

 Choose which teams you want to migrate.